rapideditor/country-coder/README.md

 - `roadSpeedUnit`: `string`, the speed unit used on traffic signs in this feature
     - `mph`: miles per hour
     - `km/h`: kilometers per hour
+- `callingCodes`: `[string]`, the international calling codes for this feature, sometimes including area codes

 <a name="RegionFeatureCollection" href="#RegionFeatureCollection">#</a> <b>RegionFeatureCollection</b>